 Thankfully, this doesn’t apply to vegan food as not only does it taste just as good – if not better – than meat-based food but you’re likely to have a significant energy boost, along with the knowledge that you’re eating ethically and helping the environment in some small way.

-It’s clear that ethical eating is on the rise, with vegan cooking becoming more mainstream month by month (remember Veganuary?).
+Year on year, it’s clear that plant-based eating is on the rise, as vegan cooking becomes more mainstream.
 As ever, the restaurant scene is one step ahead, and even meat-eaters will be aware of the increasing number of vegan dishes available at their favourite restaurant.
 Of course, we can’t simply nip to our favourite eateries right now, but there are many high-end takeout options and cook-at-home kit meals to explore.

 Vegetarians are well served around Manchester, but it’s time to focus on the restaurants with the tastiest vegan meals.
 So whether you’re a proud vegan or merely curious, let us guide you towards some of the best food choices for vegans in Manchester this month.
-Also check our guides to vegetarian food in Manchester, gluten-free food in Manchester and vegan food in Manchester.
+Also check our guides to vegetarian food in Manchester, gluten-free food in Manchester and vegan food in Leeds and Liverpool.

 Here are our picks

 Bundobust Manchester, 61 Piccadilly, Manchester, M1 2AG - Visit now